barry800414/master_thesis/progess.md

 6. TODO: to find the list of "opinion operator", there are 3 papers to check

 7. Divide (+1/-1) into 2 groups, instead of multiply it by -1
+    TODO:
-    TODO: modify the codes for calculating auxiliary vectors (for Dependency features), and the way to divide groups
+        1. modify the codes for calculating auxiliary vectors (for Dependency features), and the way to divide groups (done)
+        2. for FM and DFM (using community detection), generates new adjacency lists for version 2
+        3. rerun FM and DFM for version 2
+        4. for FM_KMeans and DFM_KMeans, rerun all experiments for version 2

+10. discuss mult-task